trinhtuanvubk/ultralytics/README.md

-### Just some fix to convert NCNN model followd by Triple Mu
+### Just some fix to convert NCNN model followed by Triple Mu

 <div align="center">
   <p>